 Kiluron winced as he clumsily tugged his gloves back over his hands.
 “Um.
 No. No, I can’t.
 We may have a bit of a problem.”
 He looked around, stomping about in the snow, and pointed.
 “But I’m pretty sure we were heading that way before we stopped.”
 He hesitated, and looked around again.
 “Or was it that way?”

 Doil pointed in another direction.
-“I thought it was that way…” They looked at each other.
+“I thought it was that way…” They looked at each other, and down at where tracks should have been, had the wind and the snow not already erased them.
 “We’re lost?”